 Sponsored Residency

-Sponsored Residencies (four weeks in total length) are open only to permanent residents of Nova Scotia.
-Successful applicants are provided with free residence and a stipend of $500 per week.
+Sponsored Residencies (four weeks in total length) are primarily open to permanent residents of Nova Scotia; the Atlantic Indigenous Writer’s Residency is open to permanent residents of any Atlantic Canadian province (NB, NL, NS, or PEI).
+Successful applicants are provided with free residence and a $2000 honorarium.
 Each successful applicant has the option of conducting their residency over a single 4-week period or over two separate 2-week periods.

-The Delmore “Buddy” Daye Residency for a Black and/or African Nova Scotian writer, sponsored by the Delmore “Buddy” Daye Learning Institute, is still open to applications.
-The successful applicant will undertake their residency between Jan 28, 2024, and March 30, 2024.
+• Delmore “Buddy” Daye Residency for a Black and/or African Nova Scotian writer, sponsored by the Delmore “Buddy” Daye Learning Institute

-• William & Elizabeth Pope Residency for a writer applying to work on a poetry project, sponsored by the Robert Pope Foundation.
+• Robert Pope Foundation Residency for a Nova Scotian writer applying to work on a poetry project, sponsored by the Robert Pope Foundation

-• Two Writers’ Federation of Nova Scotia (WFNS) Residencies, for which all sponsored residency applicants are eligible.
+• Two Writers’ Federation of Nova Scotia (WFNS) Residencies, for which all Nova Scotian applicants are eligible

 Sponsored Residency applications are assessed by a peer assessment jury (composed of three professional authors contracted by WFNS), with results returned within eight weeks of the application deadline.
 Once notified, successful applicants have two weeks to finalize their residency dates.